CosmoGen: A genetic algorithm framework for the exploration of dark energy dynamics: Robustness tests

 \section{Robustness tests}

 We show the top ranked models from two other runs of \texttt{CosmoGen} in Tables~\ref{tab:top_equations_2} and \ref{tab:top_equations_3}.

 There are some models in common between the results of the various runs.
 We notice, however, that models from the same run seem to share some features, while the functional forms are more distinct between different runs.
-For example, in the case of Table~\ref{tab:top_equations_2} there is a strong presence of logarithms, while in Table~\ref{tab:top_equations_3} exponentials are more proeminent.
+For example, in the case of Table~\ref{tab:top_equations_2} there is a strong presence of logarithms, while in Table~\ref{tab:top_equations_3} exponentials are more .
 This indicates that a larger initial population is required to accommodate a broad range of functions in a single run.
 Additionally, this highlights the lower efficiency of GP when compared to other symbolic regression methods, as discussed in \citet{10136815}.

 We also note that the $\chi^2_{\rm min}$ of these models are lower than those of Table~\ref{tab:top_equations_1}.
-The main difference between the setups is that the evaluation MCMC chains used for Table~\ref{tab:top_equations_1} are shorter and non-converged, most likely missing the best regions of the parameters' space.
+The main difference between the setups is that the evaluation MCMC chains used for Table~\ref{tab:top_equations_1} are shorter.
 It is also worth mentioning that, in contrast, the $\chi^2_{\rm min}$ values in Tables~\ref{tab:top_equations_2} and ~\ref{tab:top_equations_3} are closer to the $\Lambda$CDM $\chi^2_{\rm min}$ for the same datasets.

 It is also interesting to monitor the evolution through the generations.
-For this, we made new runs with longer chains, this time using the PolyChord nested sampling algorithm distributed in \texttt{MontePython}.
+For this, we made new runs with longer chains, this time using the PolyChord nested sampling algorithm distributed in \texttt{MontePython} \citep{Handley2015}.
 An example run is shown in Table~\ref{tab:CG_top_equations_by_gen_split}.
 In there, we show the best models found in each of seven generations, and observe that the population globally evolves towards more complex and best-fit models.

 \end{appendix}